 - “Give Papa a cup of proper coffee in a copper coffee cup.”

 As you practice, these tongue twisters emphasize relevant sounds or words.

 Once you complete warming up your vocals, it is time to work on improving your vocal range.
 For this, I would recommend you sign up for online singing courses that can provide you with instant feedback.

 Advanced Singing Techniques

 - Get trained under an expert.
-But if you cannot afford or spend time for the same, you can always practice online.
-I can understand practicing online with unstructured content is tedious.
+But if you cannot afford or spend time on the same, you can always practice online.
+I can understand practising online with unstructured content is tedious.
 Thus, I’ll recommend you learn through apps that offer you personalized feedback.

 - If you need help with your vocals, you can hire a vocal coach to assist you and help you get better.

 - You can further join local choirs to practice with like-minded people.

 - Ensure you are taking some time out of your busy schedule to practice.

 Hope you got a foundation on how to start singing.
 One can always learn how to sing all by themselves.
 If you need a friend to practice with you, Riyaz is always here for you.